LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 - **BlueDV**: for use with BlueDV.

 On the GD-77S.
 To enable hotspot mode, Press and hold the **SK1** (**Black**) button while turning on the radio.
 This will toggle hotspot mode between **MMDVM** and **BlueDV** mode.

-#### TA Tx<!-- linebreak -->

-Enables **transmission** of *Talker Alias* data.

-*Note:*

-- Talker Alias reception is always operational.
-Do not enable this feature because you are not receiving TA data, as it does not control TA Rx.

-The text of **Line1** and **Line2** from the "**Boot Item**" CPS screen is used for this transmission, with no space between the **Line1** and **Line2** data.

-*Note:*

-- Use of this feature **will cause problems on Motorola based repeaters and networks**, and should only be used for simplex and possibly on *Brandmeister* and other networks which correctly support Talker Alias.

-#### Allow PC<!-- linebreak -->

-Allows **Private Calls** to be received.

-#### User Power<!-- linebreak -->

-This setting controls the PA power level when the power setting of +W- is enabled.
-The value of this setting is the internal numerical value sent to the digital to analogue converter connected to the PA drive circuit.
-The default value is 4100 which is the maximum possible value.
-Hence by default the +W- power setting will result in the radio transmitting the maximum power it can.
-The power output is normally greater than 5W, which is the official maximum power output.

-On UHF (70 cm band), using a GD-77, with a fully charged battery, the power output is usually around 5.5W to 6W.
-On VHF (2m band), using a GD-77, with a fully charged battery, the power output is usually somewhere between 7W and 8W.

-The purpose of this setting is to give the operator the ability to not only transmit more power than the official maximum power, for example for emergency operation.
-But it also allows the radio to transmit very low power levels, if low values of PA drive are used.
-A value of 0 would result in no drive to the PA at all, but there will still be RF generated by the main RF / transceiver chip in the radio.
-Some of the signal from the RF chip is likely to leak into the antenna output of the radio and it definitely leaks through the plastic case of the radio.
-So a value of 0 does not stop the radio completely from generating RF.

-This setting can also be used to configure the radio to produce low levels of power e.g. below 50mW which can be useful when only transmitting to a local hotspot.

-The power level for a given user setting value, varies considerably from radio to radio and will vary depending on battery voltage and transmit frequency.
-The power level will also vary depending on model of radio e.g. GD-77, DM-1801 or RD-5R etc. With the RD-5R power levels being considerably different from the GD-77 and DMR-1801 because the RF and PA hardware is completely different.

-A power meter is the only way to know what power output each individual radio will produce on a specific frequency, for a specific user power setting, at a specific battery voltage.

 #### Temp Cal<!-- linebreak -->